Psalm 51: Background and themes

 Psalm 51 is based on the incident recorded in 2 Samuel, chapters 11–12.
 David's confession is regarded as a model for repentance in both Judaism and Christianity.

-The Midrash Tehillim states that one who acknowledges that he has sinned and is fearful and prays to God about it, as David did, will be forgiven.
-But one who tries to ignore his sin will be punished by God.
-The Talmud (Yoma 86b) cites verse 5 in the Hebrew (verse 3 in English versions), "My sin is always before me", as a reminder to the penitent to maintain continual vigilance in the area in which he transgressed, even after he has confessed and been absolved.
+Midrash Tehillim states that one who acknowledges that they have sinned and is fearful and prays to God about it, as David did, will be forgiven.
+However, one who tries to ignore their sin will be punished by God.
+The Talmud, in Yoma 86b, cites verse 5 in the Hebrew (verse 3 in English versions—"My sin is always before me"—as a reminder to the penitent to maintain continual vigilance in the area in which they transgressed, even after they have confessed and been absolved.

-Charles Spurgeon says Psalm 51 is called "The Sinner's Guide", as it shows the sinner how to return to God's grace.
-Athanasius would recommend that this chapter be recited each night by some of his disciples.
+Charles Spurgeon wrote that Psalm 51 is called "The Sinner's Guide", as it shows the sinner how to return to God's grace.
+Athanasius of Alexandria recommended that this chapter be recited each night by some of his disciples.
 According to James Montgomery Boice, this psalm was recited by both Thomas More and Lady Jane Grey at their executions.

 Parallels between Psalm 51 and the Ancient Egyptian ritual text Opening of the mouth ceremony have been pointed out by scholar Benjamin Urrutia.
 These include: